-In particular, Log Service offers diversified time series analysis algorithms to help you quickly solve problems related to time series prediction, time series anomaly detection, time series decomposition, and multi-time series clustering.
+In particular, Log Service offers various time series analysis algorithms to help you quickly solve problems related to time series prediction, time series anomaly detection, time series decomposition, and multi-time series clustering.
 In addition, the algorithms are compatible with standard SQL functions.
 This greatly simplifies the use of the algorithms and improves troubleshooting efficiency.

 - Supports various smooth operations on single-time series sequences.